AhmedYasserIbrahim/Recruit-PSU/Feedback.md

 ### Simplified Access
 - **Browse Without Registration**: Allow recruiters to explore the student database without creating an account.
 - **Quick Sign-Up**: Streamline the registration process for recruiters.
+(This feature is implemented through the "Explore as recruiter" option in the sign in page).

 ### Funding Opportunities
 - **Engage with Incubators**: Present our platform to incubators for funding, especially those partnered with Prince Sultan University.